Aligning Few-Step Diffusion Models with Dense Reward Difference Learning: Preliminaries

 \subsection{Diffusion Models}

 Denoising diffusion probabilistic models~\cite{ddpm} generate high-quality samples by iteratively transforming noise into complex data distributions through a denoising process.
-In text-to-image applications, these models typically condition each denoising step on a text prompt $\mathbf{c}$ that describes the desired image, and are operated in two key phases: a forward process that gradually adds noise to an initial sample $\mathbf{x}_0$ at each step $t \in \{1, \dots, T-1\}$, resulting in progressively noisier samples $\mathbf{x}_t$; and a reverse process that estimates the conditional distribution $p_\theta(\mathbf{x}_{t-1}|\mathbf{x}_t, \mathbf{c})$ at each step, iteratively removing noise to recover the original data.
+In text-to-image applications, these models typically condition each denoising step on a text prompt $\mathbf{c}$ and are operated in two key phases: a forward process that gradually adds noise to an initial sample $\mathbf{x}_0$ at each step $t \in \{1, \dots, T-1\}$, resulting in progressively noisier samples $\mathbf{x}_t$; and a reverse process that iteratively estimates the conditional distribution $p_\theta(\mathbf{x}_{t-1}|\mathbf{x}_t, \mathbf{c})$ at each step to remove noise and reconstruct the original data.

-In the reverse process, each denoising step $t$ produces an estimate of the underlying clean sample $\hat{\mathbf{x}}_t$, often referred to as the \textit{predicted original sample}, or the \textit{denoised sample}.
-At each step $t$, given a noisy input $\mathbf{x}_t$, the model predicts the noise component $\epsilon_\theta(\mathbf{x}_t, t, \mathbf{c})$, which represents the noise present in the current sample.
-Using this noise estimate, the model computes the predicted original sample $\hat{\mathbf{x}}_t$, as:
+During the reverse process, each denoising step $t$ yields an estimate of the underlying clean sample $\mathbf{x}_0$, often referred to as the \textit{predicted original sample} or \textit{denoised sample}, denoted as $\hat{\mathbf{x}}_0^{t-1}$.
+For instance, in DDIM~\cite{ddim}, each denoising step $t$ starts by estimating the noise component $\epsilon_\theta(\mathbf{x}_t, t, \mathbf{c})$ from the input sample $\mathbf{x}_t$.
+This estimated noise is then used to compute the next predicted original sample $\hat{\mathbf{x}}_0^{t-1}$ as:

 where $\bar{\alpha}_t$ is the cumulative product of the noise scaling factors $\alpha_t$ up to step $t$.
-The quality of these intermediate predictions progressively improves as denoising continues.
+This intermediate prediction of the clean image is progressively refined at each subsequent step.